-Community Gardening has transformed community work in Northern Ireland over the past 15 years, and is capable of much more.
+Social farming and gardening has transformed community work in Northern Ireland over the past 15 years, and is capable of much more.

 SF&G is uniquely placed to gather evidence about what works and what is needed.
 We have had a staff member in Northern Ireland since 2011, and since then we have worked with many of the new and established community growing projects in Northern Ireland.
-We are involved in several ongoing projects:
+During the past five years we have:

-- Focused on capacity-building by advising allotment and community garden groups, organising training and facilitating visits to established sites.
+Focused on capacity-building by advising allotment and community garden groups, organising training and facilitating visits to established sites.

 Convened the biannual Northern Ireland Allotment and Community Garden Forum, bringing together a range of stakeholders from Northern Ireland and the South - councils and local authorities, government agencies, NGOs and allotment and community garden representatives - to meet, share ideas, get to know each other and find out what's going on around the country

 Our 'Growing Resilience: Digging Deeper' project aims to increase social capital and resilience in the community growing sector.
 On this page you can find the newly published report on 'The Resilience of the Community Growing Sector in Northern Ireland' written during lockdown.